Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 Stop 2: The Rockefeller Center

-By the Rockefeller Center you can see the NBC new station, have lunch are their adorable cafe, or take a trip to the top of their observation deck!
+Near the Rockefeller Center you can check out the NBC news station, have lunch at their adorable cafe (where the ice skating rink is normally at), or take an elevator ride to their observation deck!

 Has anyone else watched Wolf of Wall street like way too many times?
 (If you can’t tell my reading any of my other posts, I obviously watch way too much TV ha ha.. ha.)